You are here

 At Arena Stage, half-price HotTix tickets go on sale at the box office 30 minutes before curtain.
 Students get 35 percent off by phone (202-488-3300) or in person, and patrons under 30 can take part in the Pay-Your-Age program, with tickets available online, by phone or in person on a first-come, first-served basis.

-Get a taste of the Bard with Shakespeare Theatre Company's Free for All production of The Tempest, Aug.
-16-28.
-For a great value at the Harman Center year-round, patrons 35 and under can get discounted tickets to see the Shakespeare Theatre Company's productions in a variety of ways. $25 single performance tickets are available all season long, and a purchase of season tickets gets you all six plays for only $22 per ticket.
+Get a taste of the Bard with Shakespeare Theatre Company's Free for All production, held every summer.
+For a great value at the Harman Center year-round, patrons 35 and under can get discounted tickets to see the company's productions in a variety of ways. $25 single performance tickets are available all season long, and a purchase of season tickets gets you all six plays for only $22 per ticket.
 During Young Prose Nights, $25 gets you a ticket to a live performance, a pre- or post-performance party invitation and a drink.
 Check their website for more information.

 Groove to free live jazz at the Smithsonian American Art Museum's "Take Five!" performance series.
 Performances take place on the third Thursday of each month, and the museum's Kogod Courtyard Café stays open so guests can enjoy beer, wine and light snacks during the performance.